cainhill/cainhill.github.io/index.md

 Has your team ever wanted to adopt a new HR system or modify your existing one to get more out of it?

-**I help enterprise leaders adopt the latest workforce platforms into their organisations**
+**I help leaders adopt the latest workforce platforms into their organisations**
 \- from strategy design to program management and technical configuration.

 In essence, I'm on a mission to get the best technology value for HR teams.